GewelsJI/FSNet/README.md

 # 1. News

-> Warning: The precomputed results and testing datset is coming soon, and thus, some links maybe invalid.
-Please keep your patience.

 - [2021/08/22] Upload the pre-trained snapshot and the pre-computed results on U-VOS and V-SOD tasks.
 - [2021/08/20] Release inference code, evaluation code (VSOD).
 - [2021/07/20] Create github page.